plotly/graphing-library-docs/_posts/plotly_js/fundamentals/plotly-js-3-changes/2024-10-09-plotly-js-3-changes.md

 `pointcloud` has been removed.
 Use `scattergl` instead.

-Here's an example that was previously in the Plotly.js docs and which uses `pointcloud`:
+Here's an example that was previously in the Plotly.js docs and which uses `pointcloud`, followed by the same example rewritten to use `scattergl`:

 ```js
 var myPlot = document.getElementById('myDiv');